jjallaire/pandoc-mirror/README.md

 pandoc schema: <https://github.com/jgm/pandoc-types/blob/master/Text/Pandoc/Definition.hs#L94>

-implement CodeBlock writer

-move AstSerializerState into interface / api
+emit pandoc ast

 error handling for pandoc engine (or perhaps the component should just take the AST and not know anything at all about markdown)

+pre-processing and post-processing for Rmd fenced code attributes (don't conform)

-support for additional ordered list attributes (delimiter, etc.)
+editing support for additional ordered list attributes (delimiter, etc.)

-handle pandoc-api-version in serialization
+handle pandoc-api-version in serialization (get from the read)

 handle meta fields